Use these tips to keep your wheels spinning when preparing for longer races.

 “The lesson here when I compare early track experiences to those I had this past indoor season was that the common Vo2 max work, while clearly important, must be built upon and supported by a very solid aerobic foundation,” said Shea.
 “And even then kept in check.”

-Brad Hudson, elite running coach, shares a similar sentiment through his website, where he states that a “bigger aerobic system means bigger absorption of specific endurance.”
-Case in point is a former athlete of Hudson’s, American distance ace Dathan Ritzenhein, who ran a personal best of 2:10:00 at the 2009 London Marathon and followed that up three months later with a surprising sixth-place finish in the 10,000 meters at the World Championships in Berlin, where he ran a personal best of 27:22.28, and then an American Record run in the 5,000 at Zurich, coming home in 12:56.27–a 20-second personal best.
+Brad Hudson, an elite running coach in Boulder, Colo., shares a similar sentiment through his website, where he states that a “bigger aerobic system means bigger absorption of specific endurance.”
+A case in point is a former athlete of Hudson’s, American distance ace Dathan Ritzenhein, who ran a then-personal best of 2:10:00 at the 2009 London Marathon and followed that up three months later with a surprising sixth-place finish in the 10,000 meters at the World Championships in Berlin, where he ran a personal best of 27:22.28, and then an American Record run in the 5,000 at Zurich (under the tutelage of Alberto Salazar), coming home in 12:56.27–a 20-second personal best.
 Hudson, who still had a handle on Ritzenhein’s training leading up to the London race, does not feel that Ritzenhein lost any speed during marathon training, crediting the consistent use of hill sprints, drills and strides to keep Ritz’s wheels spinning, while also making the transition to traditional speed work for shorter races easier and more effective.

 “The training was already done,” Hudson stated on his site. “(Ritzenhein) just needed to get in shape from the post-marathon layoff and gain some coordination.
 I don’t feel like he lost any speed from marathon training.”